 Contains thimerosal as a preservative.

-Tetanus Toxoid-Unconcentrated Dosage And AdministrationFor primary immunization two doses should be administered subcutaneously or intramuscularly approximately 30 days apart.
+Dosage and AdministrationFor primary immunization two doses should be administered subcutaneously or intramuscularly approximately 30 days apart.
 Use intramuscularly for horses as local reactions are more likely to occur if injected subcutaneously.

 Horses or Cattle: 10 mL dose.